will-english/couchr/docs/journals/sheldon.md

+## 8/25
+Add Nav bar to all the pages, make movie list's pagination to shouw 25 movies for each page.
+Today Edward test add movie to user's list, it works.
+It's the first time we make connection with frontend and backend.
+We will spent some time on sync frontend and backend next week.
 ## 8/24
 Today we have made a big change to the movies list page and movie detail page by using CSS and CSS Bootstrap.
 On movie list page we made every movie object to a card.
 We try to set mutiple pages for movie list but it didn't work today.
 ## 8/23